typelevel/algebra/README.md

 |Group               |           ✓|            |        ✓|       ✓|           |
 |CommutativeGroup    |           ✓|           ✓|        ✓|       ✓|           |

-(For a description of what each column means, see *§algebraic properties and terminology*.)
+(For a description of what each column means, see [§algebraic properties and terminology](README.md#algebraic-properties-and-terminology).)

 ### ring-like structures